COVID-19 Information for Visitors to Costa Mesa

 You can find restaurants and retail stores currently open here: Costa Mesa Business Updates

-The current coronavirus (COVID-19) outbreak is of concern to all of us as a global community.
+The coronavirus (COVID-19) outbreak and its variants are of concern to all of us as a global community.
 The health and safety of visitors to Costa Mesa is of paramount importance to Travel Costa Mesa.
 With that in mind, please see the following information.
 Travel Costa Mesa is following the situation closely, and this page will be updated as we continue to receive guidance from state and local leaders.

 We have created a Business Updates page to share with you the information we have on city attractions and restaurants.

 Our Costa Mesa hotels have a commitment to doing whatever they can to keep guests safe through additional cleaning measures and installation of hand sanitizing stations throughout their buildings.
-Costa Mesa hotels are currently open and accepting business!!
-See current Costa Mesa hotel deals!
+Costa Mesa hotels are currently open and accepting business.

 WHAT IS CORONAVIRUS (COVID-19)?